Is being a yoga instructor a good fit for you? That depends on your answer to this one question:

 My description of my life might delight or deter you, and that’s based on what you value.
 Mine is also only one example of how you can design your lifestyle as a yoga instructor.
 Whatever your goals, you’ve got to get clear on what you value before choosing this – or any – career because it’s going to be how you spend a lot of your time and make your money.
 Better to go into it with eyes wide open.
 So let’s get real.

-As a Certified Yoga Instructor, you’ll be paid in three ways:
+As a Certified Yoga Instructor, you’ll be paid in (at least) three key ways:

 It’s not exactly you rolling up to the curb in your new Ferrari but it ain’t too shabby, and in terms of money earned per time unit ($/hr), you can do pretty well.
-This also doesn’t take into account what you can make through myriad means like selling products, being an expert in fitness sectors, or creating courses/workshops/retreats/events.
+You can also earn back your teacher training investment within your first year (many of us can’t say the same of our university or college training!).
+Beyond weekly classes, you can earn income through myriad means like selling products, being an expert in fitness sectors, or creating courses/workshops/retreats/events.
 If you approach this career as a full-time gig, you can break into six figures.
-It’s not common, but it’s certainly doable if you’ve got the gusto and discipline.
+It’s not common, but it’s doable if you’ve got the gusto and discipline.

 You’re also gonna need to be self-driven, be able to handle the ups and downs of solo-/entrepreneurship, and know how to get what you want.
 With Pranalife Yoga, you have a support structure built in and our community of graduated, certified teachers is second to none; still, that push to get’r done has got to come from you.
 If the mantra, “If it’s to be, it’s up to me” resonates with you, you’re very likely exactly where you should be right now.
 Keep reading.